 I was invited out to Orchard View by Superintendent Jim Nielsen to talk about their upcoming ballot request on May 8th.
 There has been a tremendous amount of work done in advance of this request and it's all essential work that needs to be done on school properties that is long over due, and if neglected longer will end up costing much more in the long term.
 It's also a great way to look at long term cost savings by adding more efficient mechanicals, assuring the roof's don't fall in and making sure the urgent needs of piping, maintenance and ADA requirements.
 Are they the most flashy and cosmetic improvements, nope...but they are truly essential and they are a long term investment in the kids of the OV District.

 In a nutshell, it's going to come down to about $4.17 a month of a tax increase.
-You can link over to the particulars by clicking on the image to the right, and you can also take a listen to my chat with Jim Nielsen, Jack Timmer and Matt Vandervelde of Orchard View Schools to learn a little more about the need, where the money will and won't go and how it legally has to be spent if the voters of the area approve this on May 8th.
-Take a listen.
+You can link over to the particulars by clicking on the image to the right, and you can also take a listen to my chat with Jim Nielsen, Jack Timmer and Matt Vandervelde of Orchard View Schools to learn a little more about the need, where the money will and won't go and how it legally has to be spent if the voters of the area appr

 I never had my own kids.
 I have never too voted against something asked for by the schools.
 I am not one that is all for more taxes, no one is, but our schools are truly one of the key factors in our community.
 We don't pay into schools just for our own kids, we pay into them so the kid down the street can get an education.
 We pay into them so that our future generations can do better than we did and this time around in Orchard View they are asking for the bare minimum to fix what needs to be fixed to maintain and improve what's there and start taking steps in the long term preservation of the facilities.
 It's about $4 bucks a month that they are looking for over 10 years and in my humble opinion, it's a very small investment in our kids.
 My thanks to Jim and the staff for taking a few minutes out of their day to explain the need.
 For more, and some examples of what needs to be taken care of, there is another informational video below produced by some trying to help the millage pass.
-If you'd like to know more about Orchard View Schools, click on the image below to visit the district website.
+If you'd like to know more about Orchard View Schools go to http://www.orchardview.org/ .